This tutorial demonstrates the core functionality of the

 Distribution of the parameter draws can be visualized.

-plot_draws(fit, type = 'dens')
+plot_draws(fit, type = "dens")

-The slot fit@stan_fit is a stanfit object and can therefore be studied more as is done here
+and can therefore be studied more as is done here

 sf <- fit@stan_fit